StatCan/egp-crn/docs/source/road_network_collapse/meshblock_conflation.rst

 .. admonition:: Converting NGD roads to BOs (applies to most scenarios)

-    If an NGD road needs to be converted to a BO, copy and paste the NGD feature(s) into the EGP data and set ``bo_new=1``.
+    If an NGD road needs to be converted to a BO, copy and paste the NGD feature(s) into the CRN data and set ``bo_new=1``.
 The script will automatically set ``segment_type=3`` for these features, or you can do it yourself.

 Scenario: Missing NGD Roads